OSGConnect/connectbook/examples/Running Conda on OSG.md

 When this step finishes, you should see a file in your current directory named **env-name.tar.gz**

 ## 4. CHECK SIZE OF CONDA ENVIRONMENT TAR ARCHIVE
 The tar archive, **env-name.tar.gz**, created in the previous step will be used as input for subsequent job submission.
-As with all job input files, you should check the size of this Conda environment file. **If >100MB in size, you should NOT transfer the tar ball using transfer_input_files**.
-Instead, you should plan to use either OSG’s web proxy, SQUID or large data filesystem Staging.
-Please contact a research computing facilitators at support@opensciencegrid.org to determine the best option for your jobs.
+As with all job input files, you should check the size of this Conda environment file. **If >100MB in size, you should NOT transfer the tar ball using transfer_input_files from your home directory**.
+Instead, you should plan to use OSG Connect's `/public` folder, and a `stash:///` link, as described in [this guide](https://support.opensciencegrid.org/support/solutions/articles/12000002775-transfer-larger-input-and-output-files).
+Please contact a research computing facilitator at support@opensciencegrid.org if you have questions about the best option for your jobs.

 More information is available at [File Availability with Squid Web Proxy](https://support.opensciencegrid.org/support/solutions/articles/5000633467-steer-your-jobs-with-htcondor-job-requirements) and [Managing Large Data in HTC Jobs](https://support.opensciencegrid.org/support/solutions/articles/12000002985-overview-data-staging-and-transfer-to-jobs).